Azathothas/Stars/README.md

 - [muttleyxd/clang-tools-static-binaries](https://github.com/muttleyxd/clang-tools-static-binaries) – static-linked versions of clang tools for Linux, Mac OS X and Windows, available in AUR as clang-format-static-bin
 - [mzfr/notes](https://github.com/mzfr/notes) –  A miscellany of thoughts.
 - [n0kovo/n0kovo_subdomains](https://github.com/n0kovo/n0kovo_subdomains) – An extremely effective subdomain enumeration wordlist of 3,000,000 lines, crafted by harvesting SSL certs from the entire IPv4 space.
+- [netcup-community/community-tutorials](https://github.com/netcup-community/community-tutorials) – Open source tutorials for and from the netcup community
 - [netlas-io/netlas-dorks](https://github.com/netlas-io/netlas-dorks) – A list of dorks for the Netlas.io search engine, with which you can find millions of objects in the boundless IoE.
 Contains queries to search for IoT elements, protocols, communication tools, remote access, and more.
 Over time, the list will grow.
 - [nex-health/setup-twingate-windows](https://github.com/nex-health/setup-twingate-windows) – Setup Twingate headless client on Windows
 - [neysofu/awesome-github-actions-runners](https://github.com/neysofu/awesome-github-actions-runners) – Save $$$ and make GitHub Actions go brrr with 3rd-party runners ⚡🤖